-- Make every day meaningful.
-Do something that gives you a sense of accomplishment and purpose every day.
-Set clear, achievable goals to help you look toward the future with meaning.
+- Make every day have meaning.
+Do something that gives you a sense of success and purpose every day.
+Set clear goals that you can reach to help you look toward the future with meaning.

 - Learn from the past.
 Think of how you've coped with troubles in the past.
 Think about what has helped you through tough times.
 You can even write about past events in a journal to help you see the patterns of how you behave and to help guide you in the future.

-- Remain hopeful.
+- Stay hopeful.
 You can't change the past, but you can always look toward the future.
-Accepting and even anticipating change makes it easier to adapt and view new challenges with less anxiety.
+Being open to change makes it easier to adapt and view new challenges with less worry.

 - Take care of yourself.
 Tend to your own needs and feelings.
-Participate in activities and hobbies you enjoy.
+Do activities and hobbies you enjoy.
 Include physical activity in your daily routine.
-Get plenty of sleep and create consistent bedtime rituals.
+Get plenty of sleep and make bedtime rituals.
 Eat a healthy diet.
-Practice stress management and relaxation techniques, such as yoga, meditation, guided imagery, deep breathing or prayer.
+Practice how to manage stress.
+Try ways to relax, such as yoga, meditation, guided imagery, deep breathing or prayer.

-Becoming more resilient takes time and practice.
-If you don't feel you're making progress — or you don't know where to start — consider talking to a mental health professional.
+Getting more resilient takes time and practice.
+If you don't feel you're making progress or you don't know where to start, talk with a mental health professional.
 With guidance, you can improve your resiliency and mental well-being.